C4Q/AC-Android/cohort_5.4/unit_04/04_07_dsa_queues.md

 ![FIFO](https://foodsafetyblog.statefoodsafety.com/wp-content/uploads/2017/03/SFS_2015_First_In_First_Out.jpg)

-Similar to how we would handle food safety, lines at a bodega or any other store, elements of a queue take a number and wait their turn.
-The element up front is the first one to be processed or run by whatever program or algorithm is running.
+Similar to how we would handle food safety, lines at a bodega or any other store, elements inside of a queue basically take a number and wait their turn.
+The element at the front of the line is the first one to be processed by the program/algorithm that created it.

-This is the most important difference between stacks and queues stacks are considered Last in, First Out structures LIFO and Queues are First in First Out structures or FIFO
+This is one of the most important difference's between stacks and queues.
+Stacks are considered Last in First Out data structures (LIFO) and Queues are First in First Out data structures (FIFO)

 ![FIFOLIFO](https://i.ytimg.com/vi/tbUlRMER_9w/hqdefault.jpg)

 ## Implementation

-Queues and Stacks come up together often as a single topic because they end up using similar functions and implement the same data type.
+Queues and Stacks come up together often as a single topic because they end up using similar functions

 1) A stack push function will be similar to the Enqueue function
 2) A Stacks pop function will be the same as a queues dequeue function
 3) size and isEmpty are helper functions they generally share

-Remember how stacks can be implemented as an array and can result in messy stack overflows if we go out of bounds of the allocated memory.
-Well it turns out it's an even worse idea to implement this using queues.
+Remember how stacks can be implemented as an array, unfortunately this can result in messy stack overflows if we go out of bounds of the allocated memory.
+Turns out it can be just as bad of an idea to implement queues using arrays.

 Arrays are useful when we know the size of the structure we need ahead of time.
 But if we don't then we need to go through a expensive process of copying over contents of one array to another once we've run out of allocated memory. and then enqueue a new element onto the new end.
 And if the size of the array grows accessing the end of the queue will cause the space time complexity to grow.